 7. AC Infinity Airtitan T3

-- A high-airflow fan designed to provide temperature and moisture control for crawl spaces and basements
+- 6” high-airflow fan designed to help control temperature and moisture levels in crawlspaces and basements.

-- Heavy-duty anodized aluminium frame with IP-44 rated fans to be highly resistant to liquids and dust
+- Heavy-duty anodized aluminum frame with IP-55-rated fan to be highly resistant to liquids and dust.

 The AC Infinity Airtitans certainly are impressive, which is why we have two models on our list.
 This model is specifically designed for small, enclosed spaces, like garages, attics, or basements.
 It’s incredibly affordable and super small, making it easy to use and install.